Hierarchies of Minion Tests for PCSPs through Tensors: Introduction

 We will be concerned with polynomial-time tractability of $\CSP$s.
 Studied research directions include investigating questions such as: Is there a solution~\cite{Bulatov17:focs,Zhuk20:jacm}?
 How many solutions are there, exactly~\cite{Creignou96:ic,Bulatov13:jacm-dichotomy,Dyer13:sicomp} or approximately~\cite{Bulatov13:jacm,Chen15:jcss}?
 What is the maximum number of simultaneously satisfied constraints, exactly~\cite{Creignou95:jcss,Huber14:sicomp,tz16:jacm-complexity} or approximately~\cite{Deineko08:jacm,Austrin10:sicomp,Raghavendra08:everycsp}?
 What is the minimum number of simultaneously unsatisfied constraints~\cite{Khanna00:approximability,Dalmau18:jcss}?
 Given an almost satisfiable instance, can one find a somewhat satisfying solution~\cite{Dalmau13:toct,Barto16:sicomp,Dalmau19:sicomp}?
 In this paper, we will focus on the following question:

 \emph{Given a satisfiable instance, can one find a solution that is satisfying in a weaker sense}~\cite{AGH17,BBKO21,BG21:sicomp}?

 This was formalised as \emph{promise constraint satisfaction problems} ($\PCSP$s) by Austrin, Guruswami and H{\aa}stad~\cite{AGH17} and Brakensiek and Guruswami~\cite{BG21:sicomp}.
 Let $\A$ and $\B$ be two fixed relational structures\footnote{Unless otherwise stated, we shall use the word ``structure'' to mean finite-domain structures; if the domain is allowed to be infinite, we shall say it explicitly.} such that there is a homomorphism from $\A$ to $\B$, indicated by $\A\to\B$.
 Intuitively, the structure $\A$ represents the ``strict'' constraints and the structure $\B$ represents the corresponding ``weak'' constraints.
 An instance of the $\PCSP$ over the template $(\A,\B)$, denoted by $\PCSP(\A,\B)$, is a relational structure $\X$ such that there is a homomorphism from $\X$ to $\A$.
-The task is to find a homomorphism from $\X$ to $\B$, which exists by the composition of the two promised homomorphisms.
+The task is to find a homomorphism from $\X$ to $\B$, which exists since homomorphisms compose.
 What we described above is the \emph{search} variant of the PCSP.
 In the \emph{decision} variant, one is given a relational structure $\X$ and the task is to decide whether there is a homomorphism from $\X$ to $\A$ or whether there is not a homomorphism from $\X$ to $\B$.
-Note that since homomorphisms compose, if $\X\to\A$ then also $\X\to\B$.
-Thus, the two cases cannot happen simultaneously.
-It is known that the decision variant of the PCSP reduces to the search variant~\cite{BBKO21}, but it is not known whether there is a reduction in the other direction for all PCSPs.
-In this paper, we shall use the decision variant.
+As $\X\to\A$ implies $\X\to\B$, the two cases cannot happen simultaneously.
+Clearly, the decision variant of the PCSP reduces to the search variant (see the discussion in~\cite{BBKO21} after Definition~2.6), but it is not known whether there is a reduction in the other direction for all PCSPs.
+In this paper, we shall focus on the decision variant.